ordepdev/ordepdev.github.io/_drafts/merkle-trees.md

 peer-to-peer systems where the same data should exist in multiple places.
-By using Merkle Trees we can detect inconsistencies between replicas, reduce the amount of transfered data enabling peer-to-peer file sharing, and maintaining several versions of the same tree, also called _persistent_ data-structures.
+By using Merkle Trees we can detect inconsistencies between replicas, reduce the amount of transferred data enabling peer-to-peer file sharing, and maintaining several versions of the same tree, also called _persistent_ data-structures.